 - IFRS uses an unadjusted interest rate market curve in the valuation whereas under Solvency II a number of prescribed adjustments are applied to the interest rate curve.
-These adjustments reduce the Technical Provisions in respect of unit-linked business with long term investment guarantees - Solvency II includes the present value of future fee income net of expense outgo on the underlying unitlinked funds, and this reduces the level of Technical Provisions.
-These projected surplus cash flows are excluded under IFRS - The Solvency II Technical Provisions include a Risk Margin to allow for the cost of capital in respect of risks that cannot be hedged away - The IFRS Technical Provisions exclude unallocated premiums, which are instead included in alternative liability balances.
-These unallocated premiums are included in the Solvency II Technical Provisions due to contract initial recognition rules being different between Solvency II and IFRS
+These adjustments reduce the Technical Provisions in respect of unit-linked business with long term investment guarantees. - Solvency II includes the present value of future fee income net of expense outgo on the underlying unitlinked funds reducing the level of Technical Provisions required.
+These projected surplus cash flows are excluded under IFRS. - The Solvency II Technical Provisions include a Risk Margin to allow for the cost of capital in respect of risks that cannot be hedged away.
+IFRS has no such risk margin. - The IFRS Technical Provisions exclude unallocated premiums, which are instead included in alternative liability balances.
+These unallocated premiums are included in the Solvency II Technical Provisions due to contract initial recognition rules being different between Solvency II and IFRS.

-Table 17: Reconciliation of Technical Provisions from IFRS to Solvency II at 31 December 2018 (€m)
+Table 18: Reconciliation of Technical Provisions from IFRS to Solvency II at 31 December 2019 (€m)

 Reconciliation Protection Unit-linked Variable annuity Reinsurance Accepted Total

-IFRS Technical Provisions 9.7 717.6 3810.7 95.1 4,633.1
+IFRS Technical Provisions 14.4 767.4 4,590.7 54.2 5,426.7

-Use Solvency II curve (26.8) 3.0 (23.8)
+Use Solvency II curve - - (47.8) 1.8 (46.0)

-Surplus cash flows on unit- linked funds (12.3) (178.3) 0.0 (190.6)
+Surplus cash flows on unit- linked funds - (11.5) (230.2) - (241.7)

-Apply Risk Margin 0.3 1.1 79.5 2.0 82.9
+Apply Risk Margin 0.3 1.1 95.7 1.2 98.4

-Include unallocated premiums 3.7 4.1 7.8
+Include unallocated premiums - 6.9 4.8 11.7

-Other 4.0 4.0
+Other (1.2) - - (0.1) (1.3)

-Solvency II Technical Provisions 13.9 710.0 3,689.2 100.2 4,513.3
+Solvency II Technical Provisions 13.5 763.8 4,413.4 57.1 5,247.8

-Difference 4.2 (7.6) (121.5) 5.1 (119.8)
+Difference (0.9) (3.5) (177.4) 3.0 (178.8)